by Linda Barth

 I sit up quickly and look past Catherine but she’s alone.

-“I asked Vincent to go on ahead.
+“I told Vincent to go on ahead.
 I need to ask you something.”

 “The book you brought back from your old apartment – was it your grandmother’s?”